codename1995/SCHIZ_Classifier/README.md

 # Effective schizophrenia recognition using discriminative eye movement features and model-metric based features

-This repository contains an eye movement dataset and a classifer.
+This repository contains an eye movement dataset and a classifier.

 ## To do list
 * [x] Original dataset